Numi2/tachyon-mini/README.md

 -----------------------
 1) Encoding: commitments and nullifiers become Tachygrams (32 bytes).
 Nullifiers derive via a keyed PRF and flavor tag; commitments via a Poseidon commitment.
 2) Accumulator: a single domain of Tachygrams.
 In-circuit, a private boolean selector determines membership vs non-membership and is enforced as boolean, but the verifier sees only one path.
-3) Recursion: each block proves correctness relative to the previous state and proof using small KZG-backed Halo2 circuits over Pasta (Vesta).
+3) Recursion: each block proves correctness relative to the previous state and proof using small IPA-backed Halo2 circuits over Pasta (Vesta).
 Verification is O(1), independent of chain length.

 Minimal usage (Rust)